dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 The *primary exception* knows about the *suppressed exceptions*, which are returned as an array of `Throwable` by method `getSuppressed()`.

-What happens if in a try-with-resources statement there are multiple resources, all throwing an exception in the `close()` method, and no exceptions being thrown from the try-block?
-In that case the closing of the last resource, which is the first one to be automatically closed, will throw the *primary exception*, and the other ones will be *suppressed exceptions*.
+What happens if in a try-with-resources statement there are multiple resources, some or all of them throwing an exception in the `close()` method, and no exceptions being thrown from the try-block?
+In that case the closing of the last declared resource, which is the first one to be automatically closed, will throw the *primary exception*, and the other ones will be *suppressed exceptions*.

 ### Formatting values